kivlor/ludum-dare-35/LOG.md

 #### 21:02

 Was investigating groups in Phaser to solve object ordering issue and discovered you can iterate group objects.
-Juist refactored the shit out of my moveObjects method, yeah!
+Just refactored the shit out of my moveObjects method, yeah!

 Ohhh, I also implemented a proper death screen instead of just restarting the